software-academy/curriculum/RSpec/index.md

 RSpec
 =====

-RSpec is a behavior-driven development framework for the Ruby programming language.
+RSpec is a behavior-driven development tool for the Ruby programming language.

 Why important
 ---